hdShang/arxiv-daily/docs/cs-CL/2025-12-17/papers/251215163v1-mcp-safetybench-a-benchmark-for-safety-evaluation-of-large-language-.md

 ---
 layout: default
-title: MCP-SafetyBench: A Benchmark for Safety Evaluation of Large Language Models with Real-World MCP Servers
+title: "MCP-SafetyBench: A Benchmark for Safety Evaluation of Large Language Models with Real-World MCP Servers"
 ---

 # MCP-SafetyBench: A Benchmark for Safety Evaluation of Large Language Models with Real-World MCP Servers